 • $3,000 of your household equity

-Finally, as noted, you get a relatively clean start to your finances in a bankruptcy.
+Finally, as noted, you get a relatively clean start to your finances in bankruptcy.
 That qualifier is necessary because when you file for bankruptcy, your credit is actually harmed for seven years.
-During that period you will only be able to get loans at exceptionally high interest rates, if you can qualify for them at all.
+During that period you will only be able to get loans at exceptionally high interest rates if you can qualify for them at all.

 Bankruptcy may be the only debt solution for some people, but it pays to learn about your other options before you file.
 Fill out the debt relief application to learn about other debt programs that may keep you from having to file for bankruptcy.